Amid the Trump impeachment circus, Kansas farmers cashed in with new Japan trade deal

 Instead, they were getting more free airtime than they ever have, and were launching fundraising efforts for their presidential campaigns — all while dancing on the grave of productivity for Americans.

 Just how historic is this trade deal with Japan?
-Japan is our number one export market for beef, pork, and wheat.
+Japan is our No. 1 export market for beef, pork and wheat.
 Japan is the world’s third-largest economy.
-And this deal levels the playing field for tariffs with Japan and other TPP countries effective Jan.
+And this deal levels the playing field for tariffs with Japan and other countries in the Trans-Pacific Partnership, beginning on Jan.
 1, 2020.

 And this drama is a sequel.
 I don’t need to remind you of the two years of innuendo and lies that resulted in a nothing-burger over the president’s so-called “collusion” with Russia.
 You don’t hear about that much anymore — they have a new topic, with still no evidence.